Fayti1703/Hacknet-deBugFinder/README.md

 * `builder` should contain whatever command you need to write to build `.csproj` projects.
 With the appropriate paths set, the default (`msbuild`) should be fine.
 * `configuration` should contain which configuration you wish to build. `Debug` is typically fine.

-Then, simply run this command in the project directory: `./run.sh patcher spit build patch-init copy` If everything went right, the last two lines should something like: (actual paths may vary.)
+Then, simply run this command in the project directory: `./run.sh init patcher spit build patch-init copy` If everything went right, the last two lines should something like: (actual paths may vary.)
 ```
 Writing /home/fayti1703/.steam/steam/steamapps/common/Hacknet/Hacknet-deBugFinder.exe
 'DeBugFinder.dll' -> '/home/fayti1703/.steam/steam/steamapps/common/Hacknet/DeBugFinder.dll'
 ```
 Congratulations, you just:
+* `init`ialized the repo with Hacknet's `FNA.dll`
 * Built the `patcher` from source
 * Performed a `spit` patch
 * `build`(*) the main DeBugFinder dll from source
 * `patch-init`ed your Hacknet binary
 * And `copy`ed the DeBugFinder dll to your Hacknet directory.

-If you change anything, you can start the command line from the relevant step instead.
+If you change anything, you can start the command line from the relevant step instead. `init` is typically only needed the first time, for instance.
 In addition, I recommend you replace the `patch-init` step with just `patch` -- the latter doesn't rewrite the launcher files (if any).

 For instance, if you don't change the patcher at all, `./run.sh build patch copy` only rebuilds the main DLL and goes on from there.